 Clifford Chance was named Latin America Legal Adviser of the Year (International) at the IJGlobal Awards 2018.
 In addition to this prestigious award, our Latin America team also advised on two award-winning transactions: (1) Latin America Solar Deal of the Year—Cerro Dominador concentrated solar power and photovoltaic plant, Chile, and (2) Latin America Transmission Deal of the Year—Cajamarca Transmission Line Refinancing, Peru.

 Clifford Chance announced that Steven J. Mastrovich has joined the firm in New York.
 A former managing director of three major investment banks, Mastrovich is a highly regarded senior executive in the real estate capital markets space.
 Mastrovich adds an important strategic dimension to the firm's market-leading REIT, real estate, hospitality, private equity, fintech, and specialty finance practices.
 He will be supporting clients in private capital raising, joint venture and capital formation, enterprise reorganizations, and complex transactions and in developing next step strategies to support enterprise growth and success.

 - Clifford Chance advised GE Capital Aviation Services (GECAS) on its milestone deal with Caisse de dépôt et placement du Québec (CDPQ) to create a US$2 billion global aircraft financing platform.

 - The firm advised Mondelēz International with respect to the merger of Dr Pepper Snapple Group, Inc. (NYSE: DPS) and Keurig Green Mountain, Inc. to create Keurig Dr Pepper.

-- Clifford Chance are representing a leading blockchain innovation company in an SEC enforcement investigation into alleged violations of the federal securities laws.
+- Clifford Chance is representing a leading blockchain innovation company in an SEC enforcement investigation into alleged violations of the federal securities laws.

 - The firm advised Apollo REIT on a US$330 million equity offering and US$500 million Term Loan B.